sybrew/the-seo-framework/readme.txt

 			* Suboption filter `s_color_hex` is available.
 		* **Changed:**
 			* The options no longer have their slashes stripped via `stripslashes_deep`.
 This was done precautionary because WordPress adds slashes to everything to account for a long-discouraged PHP quirk.
 Resaving the options would then cause slashes to become repeated: `'` becomes `\'`, `\'` becomes `\\\'`, etc. This is now addressed.
+				* WordPress addressed this issue in their [options API](https://github.com/WordPress/wordpress-develop/blob/6.3.1/src/wp-admin/options.php#L320), about which I was unaware.
 				* See https://www.php.net/manual/en/function.get-magic-quotes-gpc.php.
 		* **Removed**
 			* Index `auto_descripton_html_method`.